-The Company Secretary is Gary Spreckley, B.Com, CA. Gary was appointed to the position of Company Secretary on 25 February 2016.
-He is also the Chief Financial Officer of Specialty Fashion Group Limited, appointed in December 2014 and has over 25 years commercial experience.
-In addition to financial and company secretarial matters, Gary has responsibility for overseeing the Group's investor relations, legal, and loss prevention functions.
+The Company Secretary is Claudine Tarabay, B.Economics, CA, appointed in October 2016.
+Claudine is a Chartered Accountant by training and worked at PricewaterhouseCoopers until November 2012.
+She joined the Company in November 2012 and has over 15 years of retail experience.
+In addition to company secretarial matters, Claudine has responsibility for overseeing the Group's investor relations, legal, risk and compliance, governance, insurance and intellectual property matters.

-Paul Officer, B.Com, CA, served as a Company Secretary between 13 October 2014 and 25 February 2016.
-Paul joined the Company in April 2009, and was responsible for all aspects of day-to-day finance for the Group in his capacity as General Manager - Finance.
-Paul has over 16 years' experience as a Chartered Accountant having worked in Australia and abroad.
+Gary Spreckley, B.Com, CA, served as a Company Secretary between February 2016 and October 2016.
+Gary joined the Company in December 2014, and was responsible for all aspects of day-to-day finance for the Group in his capacity as Chief Financial Officer.
+Gary has over 25 years commercial experience.

-Meetings of directors

-The number of meetings of the Company's Board of Directors ('the Board') held during the year ended 30 June 2016, and the number of meetings attended by each director were:
+Meetings of directors The number of meetings of the Company's Board of Directors ('the Board') held during the year ended 30 June 2017, and the number of meetings attended by each director were: